iechor/docs/content/desktop/wasm.md

 feature to be turned on.
 If you’re not already using the containerd image store, then pre-existing images and containers will be inaccessible.

-1. Navigate to **Settings** in Docker Desktop.
+1. Navigate to **Settings** in iEchor Desktop.
 2. In the **General** tab, check **Use containerd for pulling and storing images**.
 3. Go to **Features in development** and check the **Enable Wasm** option.
 4. Select **Apply & restart** to save the settings.
 5. In the confirmation dialog, select **Install** to install the Wasm runtimes.

-Docker Desktop downloads and installs the following runtimes that you can use to run Wasm workloads:
+iEchor Desktop downloads and installs the following runtimes that you can use to run Wasm workloads:

 - `io.containerd.slight.v1`